JerryI/wljs-docs/docs/frontend/Cell types/Wolfram Language.md

 - `Ctrl-6` - make a superscript (power)

 You can also make your own custom representation of your symbol like in Mathematica using `MakeBoxes`.
 Please see [InterpretationBox](../Reference/Decorations/InterpretationBox.md), [Interpretation](../Reference/Decorations/Interpretation.md) and [MakeBoxes](../Reference/Decorations/MakeBoxes.md)

+## Autoupload files
+Drag and drop a file to the editor